ataibarkai/SemanticType/Readme.md

-Nevertheless utilizing `SemanticType` is preferrable because:
+The SemanticType library defines the `SemanticType` structure, which gives you:
-* `SemanticType`s *automatically* get conditional conformances to numerous standard-library protocols, including `Hashable`,  `Comparable`,  `Equatable`, `Sequence`, `Collection`, `AdditiveArithmetic`, `ExpressibleByLiteral` protocols, and many, many, more.
-This makes it easy to use `SemanticType` values in the context of generic algorithms and data-structures (for instance, as keys in a `Dictionary`, in comparisons, additions, subtractions, etc.).
+*Automatic* conformance to numerous standard-library protocols whenever the underlying wrapped type conforms to them.
+The supported protocols include `Hashable`,  `Comparable`,  `Equatable`, `Sequence`, `Collection`, `AdditiveArithmetic`, `ExpressibleByLiteral` protocols, and many, many, more.
+This makes it easy to use `SemanticType` instances in the context of generic data-structures (e.g. as keys in a `Dictionary`), of protocol-oriented operations (e.g. in comparisons, additions, subtractions, etc.), as well as in the context of generic algorithms.
-* `SemanticType`s expose *direct* read/write access all variables defined on their backing primitive value (via typed `@dynamicMemberLookup`  access)
+* `SemanticType`s expose *direct* read/write access all instance-variables/functions defined on their backing primitive value (via typed `@dynamicMemberLookup`  access)
-* `SemanticType` makes it easy to impose strict transformations and validation constraints on the values of backing primitives, while enforcing that said constraints are maintained across all operations.
+* `SemanticType` makes it easy to impose strict *transformations and validation constraints* on the allowable values of the backing primitives, while guarenteeing that said constraints are maintained across all operations.
+For instance, you can easily create  `OddNumber` and `EvenNumber` types which *guarentee* that all of their instances are odd/even, respectively.

 ---------